Vadym Hostyev: Canada

 In 2016, he went overseas to Canada to sign with FC Ukraine United of the Canadian Soccer League.
-Throughout the season he helped Ukraine United secure a playoff berth by finishing second in the First Division.
-In his debut season, he played in 21 matches and recorded one goal.
-After Ukraine United relegated themselves voluntarily to the Second Division he signed with expansion side FC Vorkuta in 2017.
+Throughout the season, he helped Ukraine United secure a playoff berth by finishing second in the league's first division.
+The western Toronto side defeated the Brantford Galaxy in the quarterfinal round.
+Ukraine's playoff journey would conclude in the next round after a defeat by the Serbian White Eagles.
+Throughout the season, he played in 21 matches and recorded one goal.

+After Ukraine United relegated themselves voluntarily to the league's second division, he signed with expansion side FC Vorkuta in 2017.
 In his debut season with Vorkuta, he assisted the club in securing the First Division title.
-The following season he helped Vorkuta secure a postseason berth and contributed a goal in the semifinals against SC Waterloo Region.
+The following season, he helped Vorkuta secure a postseason berth and contributed a goal in the semifinals against SC Waterloo Region.
 He was featured in the CSL Championship match and secured the title against Scarborough SC.
-In 2020, he assisted in securing Vorkuta's second championship title after defeating Scarborough SC once more.
+In 2020, he assisted in securing Vorkuta's second championship title after defeating Scarborough.

 In his fifth and final season with Vorkuta, he assisted in securing Vorkuta's third regular-season title and secured the ProSound Cup against Scarborough.
-He also played in the 2021 playoffs where Vorkuta was defeated by Scarborough in the championship final.
-In 2022, he signed with expansion franchise Toronto Falcons.
+He also played in the 2021 playoffs. where Vorkuta was defeated by Scarborough in the championship final.

+In 2022, he signed with the expansion franchise, the Toronto Falcons.
+Following a single season with the Falcons, he signed with Dynamo Toronto in 2023.